Blac Chyna May Not Have Been Admitted To Harvard After All

 It looks like Blac Chyna has got some explaining to do.
 As The Inquisitr recently reported, the former stripper recently “confirmed” that she had been accepted to Harvard’s online business school.
-In an interview with TMZ, Chyna said that her purported enrolment into the class was about improving herself and insinuated that she was proving the people who have doubted her wrong.
+In an interview with TMZ, Chyna said that her purported enrollment into the class was about improving herself and insinuated that she was proving the people who have doubted her wrong.

 But TMZ now reports that the acceptance letter that they published might actually be fake.
 They claim that Harvard has said that they have not granted acceptance to anyone named Angela White, Chyna’s real name.
 The media outlet’s attempts to get a comment from her camp have been unsuccessful.

 According to TMZ’s article, Chyna was previously contacted by a man named Christian Emiliano who reportedly informed her about the class and offered to have his team do the course work for her and provide her with a study guide for its only exam.
 This would allow her to say she’s Harvard educated without doing most of the work.